Zoom Student Guide

 Tips

-Join real-time sessions in Zoom
+Join a real-time session in Zoom

 The most common way to join a session is from your Canvas course.